Erudition/Minder/elm/Replicated/Untethered.md

 Are Contexts really necessary? turns out they can't fully identify their children uniquely without assuming the user only uses each once - which we can't enforce, and sometimes is the only option without awkwardly adding unique numbers or strings just for differentiating new objects (or contexts).
 Meanwhile the encoder pass doesn't have this problem, can uniquely identify everything.
 The only reason pre-encoded objects need valid unique pointers is so they can be referenced elsewhere (workaround?) and for sub changes.

 Workarounds for external references:
-- have a `Codec.newUnique` for objects that need to be referenced elsewhere, taking a user-supplied string they will need to make sure is unique among all changes in the current frame - use this as the pointer, and newUnique returns an ID that can be used then
+- have a `Codec.newUnique` for objects that need to be referenced elsewhere, taking a user-supplied string they will need to make sure is unique among all changes in the current frame - use this as the pointer, and newUnique returns an ID that can be used then (how do we make sure an object can't refer to itself?)

 Workarounds for newWithChanges producing global changes with the pre-encoded pointer (not unique) instead of the encoder-designated pointer
 - manually recurse among subchanges, swapping old pointers with the new one.
 Difficult with pointers/changes possibly nested in various deep places.